aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to XLSB via Java" h2="Convert CGM file to XLSB by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to XLSB conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to XLSB by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate CGM to XLSB conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render CGM to XLSX and convert XLSX to XLSB respectively.

+The process of converting CGM to XLSB involves two steps.
+In the first step, Aspose.PDF for Java can be used to render CGM to XLSX.
+This API provides a wide range of features that enable developers to manipulate PDF documents in various ways.
+It supports a wide range of file formats such as PDF, XPS, EPUB, HTML, SVG, and many more.
+It also provides features such as text extraction, document splitting, document merging, and much more.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLSB.
+This Spreadsheet Programming API provides a wide range of features that enable developers to manipulate spreadsheets in various ways.
+It supports a wide range of file formats such as XLS, XLSX, XLSB, CSV, ODS, and many more.
+It also provides features such as data import/export, formula calculation, chart creation, and much more.

+By using Aspose.Total for Java, developers can easily integrate CGM to XLSB conversion feature in their Java applications.
+This suite provides a wide range of features that enable developers to manipulate documents and spreadsheets in various ways.
+It supports a wide range of file formats and provides features such as text extraction, document splitting, formula calculation, chart creation, and much more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}